Summary

 Derby boots:

-© Perfect with jeans, these Grant Stone ankle boots.
+© Perfect with jeans these Grant Stone ankle boots.

-Perfect with jeans, these Grant Stone ankle boots.
+Perfect with jeans these Grant Stone ankle boots.

-Yes and no. This especially affects elegance.
+Yes and no. It mainly affects elegance.

-HOW TO WEAR A FORMAL OXFORD PROPERLY
+HOW TO WEAR A FORMAL OXFORD

-OLD-FASHIONED, BLACK OXFORDS AND GRAY SUIT:
+OLD STYLE, BLACK OXFORDS AND GREY SUIT:

 In the foreground on the left Anthony Eden, former British Prime Minister (55-57).

-HOW TO WEAR A DERBY WELL
+HOW TO WEAR A DERBY PROPERLY

 AMERICAN STYLE, WITH JEANS AND A SPORTS JACKET: